jasonsamuels/jasonsamuels.github.io/_posts/2017-10-05-class-notes-wk5-f17.md

 * The department advisory group was engaged in the process early, asked what they needed from their new boss.
 * When the two finalist candidates were brought in, they each came in for nearly a full day and met with multiple committees comprising 35 separate employees.
 * The compensation conversation was handled early in the process.
 You don’t bring someone in to talk with that many people without being on the same page regarding compensation already.
-* After the new person was hired they shared that they when getting the offer was that they were a finalist in other searches, but could tell from the process that this culture was different and special.
+* After the new person was hired they shared that when getting the offer they were a finalist in other searches, but could tell from the process that this culture was different and special.

 ### Notes from class discussion